-The qualifications for administrative and teaching staff:
+The qualifications for administrative and full-time teachers:

-- A. Hold a BA or BS degree or higher in education or a related field - B. Agree with and abide by CSA's Statement of Faith - C. Receive high recommendations on the basis of character, skill, and experience - D. Be approved by the CSA Board of Directors
+- A. Hold a BA or BS degree or higher in education or a related field or have completed a successful 2- year CSA teacher training internship - B. Agree with and abide by CSA's Statement of Faith - C. Receive high recommendations on the basis of character, skill, and experience - D. Be approved by the CSA Board of Directors